 Complex regional pain syndrome is a complex and often poorly understood condition, and people with CRPS will have diverse beliefs about their symptoms.
 According to the self-regulation model (the self-regulation model is described as a means to measure how people try to understand their illness or disease.
-They want to know what caused it, what are the short-term and long-term treatments or management of the disease.
-They want to know if it can be cured or managed), these beliefs (termed “illness perceptions”) influence health behaviors and outcomes.
+They want to know what caused it, and what are the short-term and long-term treatments or management of the disease.
+They want to know if it can be cured or managed), and these beliefs (termed “illness perceptions”) influence health behaviors and outcomes.

 In other words, the impact of having Complex Regional Pain Syndrome and not understanding the disease may lead to poor decision-making in regard to treatment.

 The study’s findings of how a group of people with Complex regional pain syndrome reacted to their diagnosis and symptoms:

 - 53 patients with CRPS (type 1 and type 2) completed questionnaires assessing illness perceptions, pain, disability, and psychological factors.
 Multiple factors were used to determine whether illness perceptions were associated with pain intensity, disability, depression, and kinesiophobia, (fear of movement).

 - Negative illness perceptions were associated with greater pain, disability, and kinesiophobia, but not depression.
 Specifically, attributing more symptoms to CRPS (more negative illness identity perceptions) was associated with greater pain intensity, and reporting a poorer understanding of CRPS was associated with greater disability and kinesiophobia.